nxskok/pasias/docs/10-analysis-of-variance.md

 The first table came out with a smaller P-value because it looked more
-extreme: all of the February measurements were taken as higher than the overall median (since we were counting "strictly less" and ``the rest'').
+extreme: all of the February measurements were taken as higher than the overall median (since we were counting "strictly less" and "the rest").
 In the second table, the February measurements look more evenly split, so the overall P-value is not quite so small.

 You can make a guess as to what `smmr` will come out with